Close

 When you are driving a real race car you have much greater spatial awareness thanks to peripheral vision and audio cues.
 Sim Racing in a 2D world makes it difficult to replicate these cues, which is why we often see our peers using VR or triple monitor setups and surround sound to overcome these challenges.

-As sim racers, we need to ensure that we are seeing the whole picture in order to be as successful as possible, regardless of how we set our displays up.
+As sim racers, we need to ensure that we are seeing the whole picture to be as successful as possible, regardless of how we set our displays up.
 The picture that is displayed on our monitors doesn’t accurately depict the virtual world that we are racing in.
 Everyone is sitting at differing distances from our displays.
 Some are sitting at desks, while others are in rigs, or on sofas several feet from their display panel.
 All of these setups vary in different ways, but how does this affect us?

 When a driver is on the track in the real world spatial awareness timing naturally is key to your positioning to other vehicles on the track as well as the entry, apex positioning, and exit of corners.
 The driver looks out of the windscreen and side windows to gather visual information that contributes to the aforementioned cues.
-The driver is easily able to process speed and therefore have more accurate braking and throttle timings as well as steering response.
+The driver is easily able to process speed and therefore has more accurate braking and throttle timings as well as steering response.

 A 2D display simply can’t replicate depth and speed accurately enough to what happens in the real world.
 In real life, we see the world in 3D so we can use depth perception to our advantage in racing.
 This is one of the barriers that differentiates sim racing from real racing and makes FOV so important.